 Poppy seeds contain several vitamins & minerals such as calcium, copper, fiber, iron, magnesium, manganese, potassium, and zinc.

-Possible Negative Effects
+Poppy Seed Tea: Negative Effects